luqmanbarry/aro-classic-terraform/gitops/modules/oadp-operator/README.md

 ## Procedure

 Each of the 3 OADP Hem charts is deployed and monitored by an ArgoCD Application that is defined in the [argocd-apps](../../argocd-apps/) helm chart.
-Distinct ArgoCD applications parameters are defined in the values file.
+Distinct ArgoCD applications parameters are provided in the values file.
 Use the [values.aroclassic102.yaml](../../argocd-apps/values.aroclassic102.yaml) as reference.

 ### Backup
 1. Install the [OADP Operator](../oadp-operator/).